gjtorikian/panino-docs/README.md

 * Support for Markdown files
 * Creating a separate page for every class, including support for "`[[ ]]`"-notation linking
-* Adding "ellipsis" descriptions, truncating the full member description into 120 characters.
+* Adting "ellipsis" descriptions, truncating the full member description into 120 characters.
 * Support for "extension" and "hide" tags
 * Linkifying everything (object types in arguments, return types, e.t.c.)
 * Allowing to specify a URL to retrieve Javascript documentation about global objects (like `Array` or `String`)
 * Support for [content references (or conrefs)](http://www.github.com/gjtorikian/markdown_conrefs).
 Conrefs are a way to write a sentance once, and refer to it in multiple locations.
 * Documentation runs through [a test suite](https://github.com/gjtorikian/functional-docs) to ensure the validity of all links and images

+You may also want to check out [Panda](https://github.com/gjtorikian/panda-docs), which is a generic documentation generation system that shares many of the same concepts.

 ###### TOC